Homemade Color Powder – Is It Worth It?

 Bottom line: Cost for 1 pound – about $3.00 if you only account for purchasing the cornstarch and food coloring.
 If you add in time to round up your ingredients, time mixing it up and cleaning it up, drying time and then the time to mix it in the food processor and bag it and clean up again – well, we don’t know about you but our time is priceless! ?

 We think if you just wanted to do 1 pound and throw it around in the back yard, it’s a pretty messy project but hey!
 It’s your kitchen!
 Go for it!
-However, if you need enough powder for say a birthday party or after school color fight, you might want to consider ordering our multi mix pack or our 50 count assorted color powder packets.
+However, if you need enough powder for say a birthday party a color powder gender reveal, school color run fundraiser, or a holi powder festival, you might want to consider ordering our multi mix pack or our 50 count assorted color powder packets.
 We figure it would cost approximately $75 for ingredients to make our multi mix pak ($3 times 25 pounds.)
 Our multi mix pack is $99 .
 So you do save about $25 making it yourself, but you have to consider the time.
 We had one customer call us saying it took her hours and hours and then it ended up being moldy!
 Yes, we may be biased because we work at Color Blaze after all, but being busy moms as it is, $25 was worth it for our time and not having to deal with the mess!